tuya/tuya-residence-ios-sdk-sample/README.md

 **Note**: The bundle ID, AppKey, AppSecret, and security image must be the same as those used for your app on the [Tuya IoT Development Platform](https://iot.tuya.com).
 Otherwise, API requests in the sample will fail.

 ## References
-For more information about Tuya Smart Residence SDK, see [App SDK](https://developer.tuya.com/en/docs/app-development).
+For more information about Tuya Smart Residence App SDK, see [App SDK](https://developer.tuya.com/en/docs/app-development).